 In general, OB-GYNs tend to utilize a more proactive approach to labor management, Rachel says.

 Much of an OB-GYN's training is focused on identifying pathology and promptly managing potential labor complications.

 Preparing for labor and delivery during prenatal visits

 During prenatal visits, Rachel encourages women and couples to discuss their expectations for labor and delivery with their healthcare providers.

-Cedars-Sinai offers multiple resources for pregnant women, couples and families, including a Choices in Childbirth pamphlet with a birth preferences worksheet that they can fill out and bring with them to the hospital prior to labor and delivery.
+Cedars-Sinai offers multiple resources for pregnant women, couples and families, including a Choices in Childbirth pamphlet (PDF) with a birth preferences worksheet that they can fill out and bring with them to the hospital prior to labor and delivery.